 Not Considering Resale Value

-All of the mistakes I’ve talked about would have a negative impact on the resale value of a home.
-But beyond those mentioned, the design of your home, the number of bedrooms and baths, condition and age of the roof, heating, plumbing, electric and cooling systems all impact the amount you can sell for at the time of sale.
+All of the mistakes I’ve talked about would hurt the resale value.
+But beyond those mentioned, the design of your home, the number of bedrooms and baths, condition and age of the roof, heating, plumbing, electric, and cooling systems all impact the amount you can sell for at the time of sale.
 Outdated kitchens and bathrooms can also be deal-breakers for many buyers.
 Don’t wait to consider all of this when you are ready to sell.
-When you are thinking about buying a home, be sure you have the time and the money to make necessary improvements.
+When you are thinking about buying a home, be sure you have the time and the money to make the necessary improvements.

 Buying a Fixer-Up

-Buying a home with the intention of renovating it top to bottom can be a rewarding experience both emotionally and financially.
+Buying a home to renovate it top to bottom can be a rewarding experience both emotionally and financially.
 You get to pick everything you want while taking advantage of the quickest path to increasing the value of your home and building equity.
-However, before jumping in feet first, have an estimate of what the renovations will cost and a plan and timeline to complete the transformation.
-If you are going to be living in the home throughout the remodel, make sure you can live through the chaos without losing your mind.
-Expect you will run into unforeseen problems, go over budget, and your timeline.
+However, before jumping in feet first, estimate what the renovations will cost and a plan and timeline to complete the transformation.
+If you live in the home throughout the remodel, make sure you live through the chaos without losing your mind.
+Expect to run into unforeseen problems, go over budget and your timeline.

 Be aware that this is not an all-inclusive list of buyer mistakes.
 I have covered the more common ones in previous posts.
-However, because buyers' remorse is not on anyone’s bucket list, these are definitely worth the consideration of everyone buying a home in today’s market.
+However, because buyers' remorse is not on anyone’s bucket list, these are worth considering everyone buying a home in today’s market.
 That’s all I’ve got for now.